There Is Only One Roy Orbison

-There Is Only One Roy Orbison is the seventh album recorded by Roy Orbison, and his first for MGM Records, released in July 1965.
+There Is Only One Roy Orbison is the seventh album recorded by Roy Orbison, and his first for MGM Records, released in July 1965, and was available both in stereo and mono.
 It features his studio recording of "Claudette", an Orbison-penned song which had become a hit for the Everly Brothers in 1958.
 Ironically, at the time he recorded the song in 1965, he had divorced his wife Claudette, who had inspired the lyrics.
 Orbison later re-recorded the song for In Dreams: The Greatest Hits in 1985.
 (They later reconciled in 1966, before her death in a motorcycle accident in June of that year near Galatin, Tennessee.)
 The single taken from the album was "Ride Away", which reached no. 25 in the US charts, no. 12 in Australia and no. 34 in the UK.
 Cash Box described "Ride Away" as a "rhythmic teen-angled ode about a somewhat ego-oriented lad who cuts-out on romance."
 Bear Family included the track "Ride Away" in the 2001 Orbison 1955-1965 box set.

 The album was released on compact disc by Diablo Records on October 5, 2004, as tracks 1 through 12 on a pairing of two albums on one CD with tracks 13 through 24 consisting of Orbison's 1966 album, The Orbison Way.
 There Is Only One was included in a box set entitled The MGM Years 1965-1973 - Roy Orbison, which contains 12 of his MGM studio albums, 1 compilation, and was released on December 4, 2015.